 What crab is best for a boil?

-There are several varieties of crab that are great for seafood boils, what variety is best most likely comes down to your personal preference and what kind is sold at your local grocery store.
-Blue crabs from the East Coast and Dungeness crabs from the West Coast are the most popular crabs people use in a boil, both are known for their sweet and succulent meat.
-Snow crab legs and King crab legs can also be used, they’re typically sold frozen and precooked and take less time to cook than raw crabs.
-Smaller Rock crabs on the West Coast are less common to find in grocery stores than Dungeness, but they can still be used as well.
+Snow crab legs and King crab legs can also be used, they’re often sold frozen and precooked and take less time to cook than raw crabs.
+Smaller Rock crabs on the West Coast are less common to find in grocery stores than Dungeness, but they can still be used if you have them.

 - crawfish boil